jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     :align: center

     Example of a round of selection occurring in a steady state evolutionary algorithm.
 The list represents a population and the individual letters represent individual chromosomes.
-Here, chromosomes B and E (green) are selected for reproduction and chromosomes E and I (red) are selected for replacement.
-The offspring chromosomes of B and E, denoted as X and Y (blue), replace E and I within the same population.
+Here, chromosomes "B" and "E" (green) are selected for reproduction and chromosomes "E" and "I" (red) are selected for replacement.
+The offspring chromosomes of "B" and "E", denoted as "X" and "Y" (blue), replace "E" and "I" within the same population.

 Variation Operators